 - You get to see the animals in real life and not on the tv as you’ve always done!
 It’s amazing seeing the beautiful creatures up close and you need to go soon because many of them are endangered, so they might not be around when you do finally book your trip.
 The feeling you get when you see one of the big cats roaming freely past your 4×4 is spectacular.
 You’ve seen those animals on tv for years and now you get to see them up close and personal – it’ll make you hair stand on end.
 Your guides will always be super professional and when they start tracking a herd it is a real thrill, especially when you go through the bush and on the other side you see a herd of elephants or giraffes.
 If you get the chance to go on a night safari I highly recommend it, the nocturnal animals are a sight to behold.

 - You don’t have to plan much at all, it’s super simple.
+Hiring a car with Avis in the country of choice is easy, then sort the safari out on the ground.
 We’ve all been on holidays where it has taken months of planning, caused arguments and been super stressful.
 None of that happens when you’re booking an African safari.
 Firstly, everyone going is very happy about it so there definitely isn’t anyone complaining.
 Make sure you choose an experienced tour operator, read reviews online and get recommendations from friends.